chrisburnell/chrisburnell.com/_posts/articles/2019-08-30-the-flip-flop-technique.md

 {% include content/heading.liquid title='Hue, Saturation, Lightness' %}

 But something’s *off*.
-The colours of the emoji in the final example seem more muted or less vibrant than the unaltered emoji in the first example, which is most noticeable on the yellow hair of the dragon.
+The colours of the emoji in the final example seem less saturated or less vibrant than the unaltered emoji in the first example, which is most noticeable on the yellow hair of the dragon.
 Interact with this demo to see the unaltered state alongside the fully-filtered state and see for yourself.

 <figure class="figure--dragon  figure--dragon--animate" tabindex="0">
     <div>